 Fall 2022 Application Process

-First-generation college students (incoming first-year students and transfer students) with demonstrated financial need are welcome to apply online.
+First-generation college students (incoming first-year students and transfer students in fall 2022) with demonstrated financial need are welcome to apply online.
 Applications include providing some personal information and responding to four short answers; no recommendations are required.
-Applications are due April 30th, 2022.
+Applications are due October 14, 2022.

 Westmont partners with a local nonprofit agency to place Ambassadors at local schools and after-school programs.
 Student selected will need to provide evidence of a negative TB test, show proof of Covid-19 vaccination, and undergo a background check.